UnchartedBull/OctoDash/README.md

 - Install all the dependencies - `npm install`
 - Adjust `src/assets/config.json` accordingly to your installation
 - Build the app - `ng build --prod`
-- The final website is located at `/dist`, which can be served by any webserver and viewed by any webbrowser, that does support angular.
-A chromium based webbrowser is recommended
+- The final website is located at `/dist`, which can be served by any web server and viewed by any web browser, that does support angular.
+A chromium-based web browser is recommended

+## Supported Devices

+It is recommended to use a 5" or 7" display with a resolution of 800x480 px.
+You shouldn't choose a screen smaller than 3.5" and with a lower resolution than 480x320 px.

+The prebuilt electron app supports Raspberry Pi 2 and higher.
+The Raspberry Pi 1 is not supported and never will be supported.
+If you use a Pi 1 please use the Website Version or build the app yourself.

+All other SoCs that are using an armv7, or arm64 compatible, processer are supported as well.

 ## Screenshots
 <p float="left">